Flight and expulsion of Germans (1944–1950)

+The West German government estimated that 14.6 million Germans relocated, including a million ethnic Germans who had settled in territories conquered by Nazi Germany during World War II, ethnic German migrants to Germany after 1950, and the children born to expelled parents.
 The removals occurred in three overlapping phases, the first of which was the organized evacuation of ethnic Germans by the Nazi state in the face of the advancing Red Army from mid-1944 to early 1945.
-The second phase was the disorganised flight of ethnic Germans immediately following the Wehrmacht's surrender.
-The third phase was a more organised expulsion following the Allied leaders' Potsdam Agreement, which redefined the Central European borders and approved expulsions of ethnic Germans from the former German territories transferred to Poland, Russia, and Czechoslovakia.
-Many German civilians were sent to internment and labour camps where they were used as forced labour as part of German reparations to countries in Eastern Europe.
-The major expulsions were completed in 1950.
-Estimates for the total number of people of German ancestry still living in Central and Eastern Europe in 1950 ranged from 700,000 to 2.7 million.
+The second phase was the disorganised flight of ethnic Germans immediately following Nazi Germany's surrender.
+The third phase was a more organized expulsion, or ethnic cleansing, following the Allies' Potsdam Agreement, which redefined the Central European borders and approved expulsions of ethnic Germans from German territories ceded to Poland, Russia, and Czechoslovakia.
+Ceded territories included the former German provinces of Lower and Upper Silesia, East Prussia, Neumark, and Farther Pomerania.